 By this time we were 11 months into bootstrapping Schoolze and were trying hard to make the unit economy click, and this feedback made all that hard work worth it.
 I remember calling Nirmal that night at 3 am, and he was met with the same overwhelming adrenaline rush.

-Write in the comments if you have a similar mission transformation story where customer response elevated you and your startup in a game changing way.
+Write in the comments if you have a similar mission transformation story where customer response elevated you & your startup in a game-changing way.